 Performance target Means of achievement Assessment of performance Safety and risk manageme Safety and risk management Recreation equipment, carparks, fences and infrastructure is maintained in accordance with acceptable standards.
 Ensure damaged or dangerous equipment, fences and infrastructure is removed or replaced.
 Quarterly inspections.
 Community involvement The community is involved in the recognition and reporting of public risk.
 Prompt response to reports of hazards on Community Land.
 Annual review of response times.
-Anti-social behaviour Discouragement of anti- social behaviour.
+Anti-social behaviour Discouragement of antisocial behaviour.
 Removal of graffiti and clean-up of rubbish within 72 hours of report.
+Lock gates to car parks if anti-social behaviour is a problem.
 Annual audit of clean up response times.
 Safe work methods A safe maintenance program is in place.
 Safe work method statements in place for all maintenance procedures.
 Annual audit of safe work method statements.
 Identity All community land is identifiable.
 All community land has signage that identifies the land.
 Signs in place.
 Storm water functions Effective operation of the storm water management infrastructure.
-Annually monitor operation during a storm event.
+Ensure stormwater infrastructure remains clear.
 No repeat incidence of faulty operation.